AAdewunmi/Java-Email-Application/README.md

 ## 1. What is the project?

+Using JavaMail API to send email from Java applications with no authentication.

 ## 2. Tech Stack:

-- Java
-- Java JSP / Servlet
+- Java 9
+- JavaMail API
-- MySQL
+- SMTP server

 ## 3. What is the MVP?